KernCore91/-SC-Insurgency-Weapons-Project/README.md

-# [Sven Co-op] Insurgency Weapons Project
+# Insurgency Weapons Project
+> Custom weapons project for Sven Co-op
-> This project is brought to you by the following super dedicated team members: Norman The Loli Pirate, D.N.I.O.
+This project is brought to you by the following super dedicated team members: Norman The Loli Pirate, D.N.I.O.
 071, R4to0, D.G.F. and me (KernCore).
 This project started in mid November of 2017 and the first part of it is being released today (2020/01/19), with more content to come in the future.

 ## The Weapons